SOBotics/SOBotics.github.io/_posts/2018-07-01-connecting-to-higgs.md

     - A link to the homepage of the bot.
     - A link to the bot's logo.
     - A favicon.
 This will change the page's favicon when viewing one of your bots reports.
 Must point to a URL.
     - Tab Title.
-This will change the page's title when viewing one of your bots
+This will change the page's title when viewing one of your bots.

-2. Once you've submitted your bot, you'll need to setup the feedback types.
-You can manage this from the `/admin/bots` page as shown above.
+2. Once you've submitted your bot, you'll need to set up the feedback types.
+You can manage this from the `/admin/bots` page (as shown above).

 3. You'll be presented with the following page:

     [![enter image description here][4]][4]

     - Name: The name of the feedback.
 This is what will be rendered on buttons for reviewers.
     - Colour: A browser-supported colour string.
 Hex or named colours are supported.
-Styles the colour of the feedback button, as well as the icon
+Styles the colour of the feedback button, as well as the icon.
     - Icon: An icon to represent already cast feedback.
 It's simply a string, and can technically be anything, but we recommend using a Unicode character.
-    - Actionable: Whether or not this type of feedback is counted when putting reports into the review queue
+    - Actionable: Whether or not this type of feedback is counted when putting reports into the review queue.
     - Enabled: Whether or not this type of feedback is allowed to be cast by a review.

 ## Getting started in code

 Higgs uses [swagger](https://swagger.io/) to document its API.
-A benefit of this is that boilerplate API code can be [automatically generated](https://github.com/swagger-api/swagger-codegen).
+A benefit of this is that the boilerplate API code can be [automatically generated](https://github.com/swagger-api/swagger-codegen).
 Here's an example [script](https://github.com/SOBotics/Higgs/blob/master/GenerateUIAPI.bat) being used to generate the API structure for Higgs' frontend.

 Note that the above is entirely optional.
 Generating the boilerplate is a nice-to-have, and not required.
 If you'd like to implement the API calls yourself, you can see the available endpoints [here](http://45.77.238.226/swagger/), as well as what security is required for each call.